bdeckard92/dupUT/02-Lesson-Plans/11-Express/README.md

 * Deploy a server-side application to the Heroku platform.

-Reminder: If students need help with an async activity, encourage them to attend Office Hours.
+**Reminder**: If students need help with an async activity, encourage them to attend Office Hours.
 If they need more help, remind them that they can use Learning Assistants via the AskBCS bot.

 The following table contains a description of each lesson's portion of the module project and the corresponding key points that are taught: